MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/transfer-data.md

 ## Generate a database schema for your source instance

 The Configuration Migration tool requires a database schema each time it exports or imports data.
 The tool itself can generate the required schema for you.
-The generated schema will include full database details of your source instance, including all customizations.
-The database on your destination instance must use an identical schema.
+The generated schema will specify the database structure of your source instance, including all customizations.
+The database on your destination instance must use an identical schema for all transferred data.

 To generate the required schema: